PO Box 2453

 1941 Ford Super Deluxe Coupe.
 All steel body, all matching mercury drive train, professionally rebuilt 302 engine and c-4 auto transmission.
 All stock on outside & inside except for American Torq thrust aluminum wheels & retro interior upholstery on stock seats.
 This model features a factory rear seat.

-Robert and Ardith Bayles (Description coming soon)
+Robert and Ardith Bayles

 Robert and Christine Bennett